viur-framework/viur-cli/README.md

 </div>

 ## What does it do?
-`viur-cli` allows to control, maintain and develop a ViUR project from one central location by using the `viur` command.
+`viur-cli` allows to control, maintain, develop and deploy a ViUR project from one central location by using the `viur` command.

 ## Installation